devschooldevops/09_10_docker/modules/2-container-images/class-1.md

 ### How to use Docker Hub image registry
 - Let's go to [https://hub.docker.com](https://hub.docker.com) and explore
-- Let's `docker image ls` and see what images we used
+- Let's `docker image ps` and see what images we used
 - Now let's pull different types of images with tags from the hub
 ### Managing our local image cache
 #### Useful commands and bits of commands: